The Best Sauna Heaters of 2023

 Size

-It is very important to have the right size sauna heater, and having one that is too powerful impacts the environment just as much as having one that’s too small.
-Manufacturers of electric sauna heaters provide a kilowatt (kW) rating.
+It is crucial to have the right size sauna heater for the space.
+One that is too powerful negatively impacts the environment just as much as having one that’s too small.
+Manufacturers of electric sauna heaters provide a kilowatt rating.
 Many experts recommend 1 kW per 45 to 50 cubic feet of space.

-The physical size will also be a consideration.
-It’s worth making a simple cardboard mock-up that you can place in your sauna during the planning stage to assess the heater’s size.
+The physical size of the unit will also be a consideration.
+It’s worth making a simple cardboard mock-up that shoppers can place in the sauna during the planning stage to assess the heater’s size.

 Stone Capacity